waqarkalim/holiday-optimizer/REFACTOR_NOTES.md

 ## Highlights & Snippets

-- **Unified optimizer hook** – replaced five micro hooks with one `useOptimizerForm` that returns state slices and direct action helpers.
+- **Unified optimizer hook** – replaced the earlier micro hooks with one `useOptimizerForm` that returns state slices and direct action helpers.

 ```diff
 - export function useDaysInput() {